kerrishotts/cordova-keyboard-example/README.md

 ## Building

 If you want to build the app in this repository, you will need Cordova installed on your machine.
-Then:
+Then clone this repository to your computer, and then:

 ```
-$ cd your-project-directory
-$ cordova create keyboardexample com.your.domain CdvKbdEx --copy-from /path/to/clone/of/this/repository
-$ cd keyboardexample
+$ cd project-clone-directory
-$ cordova plugin add com.ionic.keyboard
-$ cordova plugin add org.apache.cordova.device
-$ cordova platform add ios
+$ cordova prepare    # plugins and platforms should be installed
 ```

 ## How it works